JakobJuergens/Outlier_Detection_FDA/README.md

 ## Project overview

 This project was made possible by a cooperation with Daimler AG.
 The main focus is on outlier classification in functional data.
-The algorrithm implemented in Project_main.ipynb was taken from:
+The algorithm implemented in Project_main.ipynb was taken from:

 Febrero, M., Galeano, P. and González-Manteiga, W. (2008), Outlier detection in functional data by depth measures, with application to identify abnormal NOx levels.
 Environmetrics, 19: 331-345. https://doi.org/10.1002/env.878